kmsmith137/ch_frb_l1/MANUAL.md

     you get a permissions failure when increasing pipe capacity, then you probably need to increase the maximum (as root).

-    When the L1 server computes the pipe capacity from l1b_buffer_nsamples, the buffer size will be rounded up to a multiple of the bonsai chunk size ('nt_chunk' in the bonsai config file), and a little bit of padding will be added for metadata.
+    A minor detail: when the L1 server computes the pipe capacity from l1b_buffer_nsamples, the buffer size will be rounded up to a multiple of the bonsai chunk size ('nt_chunk' in the bonsai config file), and a little bit of padding will be added for metadata.